 This past January we were finally able to move our "offices" out of Elsie's home and into a studio house.
-While at Elsie's, our team was four full-time individuals (including Elsie and I).
+While at Elsie's, our team included four, full-time individuals (including Elsie and me).
 We all worked at Elsie's dining room table.
 This setup worked well for us and allowed us to save up enough to move to a "real" office finally!

 -two 3/4" x 48" x 78" OSB subfloor panels